 The day immediately following the event day primarily consists of collection.
 There are more than a few stakeholders that have been documenting, photographing, recording, reporting, etc. and all of that raw footage will become the backbone of recap content for various audience types.
 Our first task is to aggregate all of this in one place.

-We also look to send out any required guest follow up including thank you emails, photo albums and experience surveys.
+We also look to send out any required guest follow-up, including thank you emails, photo albums and experience surveys.
+Keep in mind this is generally a travel day so you are usually dashing through the airports rather than anchored at your desk.

 The week after

-The media results and figures from broadcasting, venue, team and sanctioning body start to roll in.
-These are critical to document and understand the overall performance of the event year over year.
-These may be extra-important to you depending on your level of media investment and goals around exposure.
+The media results and figures from broadcasting, venue, team and sanctioning bodies start to roll in.
+These are critical to document and understand the overall performance of the event year after year.
+These may be extra-important to you depending on your media investment level and exposure goals.

-Impressions and other vanity-like metrics can be a distraction.
+We have seen that impressions and other vanity-like metrics can be a distraction.
 If the size of the TV audience doesn't tie to your objective for being a sponsor, then don't stress over it.
-You can consider your investment succesful if you were there to host 6 VIP customers and they had an amazing time with a follow-up meeting already set.
+You can consider your investment successful if you were there to host 6 VIP customers and they had an amazing time with a follow-up meeting already set.
 We make sure to delineate these differences from the very beginning to avoid confusion.

 Editing the video footage captured also happens during the week after the event.
 Editing can take a lot of diligence and time so we want to get started straight away.
-Our goal with video is to create an exciting asset that can be shared with those who were not able to attend and make them feel as if they were there.
-This turns into a great tool to promote next year's event should your brand have a multi-year relationship.
+Our goal with video is to create an exciting asset that can be shared with those who could not attend and make them feel as if they were there.
+This becomes a great tool to promote next year's event should your brand have a multi-year relationship.

 Two weeks after

 By this point, we have everything we need to provide comprehensive internal communications to the different stakeholders involved.
-This includes distilled metrics, sharp imagery and video, customer testimonials and any key points of improvement to consider for the next event.
+This includes distilled metrics, sharp imagery and video, customer testimonials and any key improvement points to consider for the next event.
+By this stage, we have generated a solid outline of topics to cover in a larger meeting on the horizon.

 Three weeks after